vikputthiscodeongit/ntp-sync/README.md

 * [Download the latest release from the GitHub releases page](https://github.com/vikputthiscodeongit/ntp-sync/releases/latest), or
 * [Load the JavaScript](https://cdn.jsdelivr.net/npm/@codebundlesbyvik/ntp-sync@1.0.0) via the jsdelivr CDN.

-In your HTML file, import the JavaScript as a module.
+And in your HTML file import the JavaScript as a module.

 For the example below I assume the main JavaScript file is processed by a module bundler.